 Why SQL Formatting Actually Matters

 Badly formatted SQL also makes bugs easier to miss.
-A subquery buried in the middle of an unindented SELECT clause is easy to misread.
-A missing parenthesis around a set of OR conditions changes the logic dramatically โ and is much harder to spot in messy SQL than in well-formatted SQL.
+A subquery buried in the middle of an unindented SELECT clause can be misread.
+A missing parenthesis around a set of OR conditions changes the logic dramatically and is far harder to spot in wall-of-text SQL than in well-structured SQL.

-Uppercase keywords โ Write SQL keywords in UPPERCASE: SELECT, FROM, WHERE, JOIN, GROUP BY, ORDER BY, HAVING.
+Uppercase keywords make the structure immediately visible.
+Write SQL reserved words in UPPERCASE: SELECT, FROM, WHERE, JOIN, GROUP BY, ORDER BY, HAVING, INSERT INTO, UPDATE, DELETE FROM.
 Keep column names and table names in their original case.
-This visual distinction makes the structure of the query immediately obvious.
+The visual distinction between keywords and identifiers shows query structure at a glance.

-One clause per line โ Each major clause starts on a new line.
-SELECT, FROM, WHERE, GROUP BY, ORDER BY each get their own line.
-This makes it trivial to add, remove, or comment out individual clauses.
+One clause per line keeps the structure navigable.
+Each major clause starts on a new line.
+SELECT, FROM, WHERE, GROUP BY and ORDER BY each get their own line.
+This makes adding, removing or commenting out individual clauses straightforward.

-Indent column lists and conditions โ List selected columns one per line, indented under SELECT.
-List WHERE conditions one per line, indented under WHERE.
-Align AND and OR at the start of each condition line (not at the end of the previous line).
+Indented column lists and conditions add clarity.
+Selected columns go one per line indented under SELECT.
+WHERE conditions go one per line indented under WHERE, with AND and OR at the start of each condition line rather than the end of the previous one.

-Explicit JOIN syntax โ Use explicit JOIN ...
-ON ... rather than comma-separated tables in the FROM clause with conditions in WHERE.
-It is clearer, easier to read, and avoids accidental cross joins.
+Explicit JOIN syntax beats comma-separated FROM clauses.
+Use explicit JOIN and ON keywords rather than listing tables in FROM with join conditions buried in WHERE.
+Explicit joins are clearer, easier to read and prevent accidental cross joins.

 Unformatted: